Araozu/misti-web/public/txt/en/docs/next/functions/lambdas.md

 Inside a short lambda you can use `$1`, `$2`, `$3`, etc. to refer to the parameters of the lambda.

-So the following lambdas are the same:
+So the following are the same:

 ```misti
 { $1 + $2 }